SayedTareque/London_Bike_Rides/README.md

 ## Tools used

-The following Python libraries were used in the notebook for data gathering, exploration and manipulation:
+The following Python libraries were used in the notebook for data gathering, cleaning, exploration and manipulation:
 - Numpy
 - Panda